Who are ViaHome's customers? Why would they use ViaHome?

 SAFEs are a common and increasingly dominant structure for very early stage company financings.
 They require nothing beyond a short legal agreement, and are simpler and easier to understand than the numerous documents that are involved in a stock deal.
 Convertible notes similarly involve certain complications, such as the need to evaluate whether you need to have a lending license, and may involve adverse tax consequences for some investors.

 You can learn more about SAFEs here and here.

 how will I get my money back?
 What's your exit strategy?

 My focus is on building the best product we can so that ViaHome will achieve its mission of transforming affordable housing production.
 I may not be successful, and if I am not, you will lose some - perhaps all - of your investment.

-If we are successful in creating a great product, the most likely exit for ViaHome would likely be a strategic investment by, or sale to, a large financial institutions.
-Frequently, companies that successfully disrupt financial services markets are absorbed by financial institutions that are interested in adopting new technology or business methods.
+If we are successful in creating a great product, the most likely exit for ViaHome would likely be a strategic investment by, or sale to, a large financial institution.
+Frequently, companies that successfully disrupt financial services markets are absorbed by financial institutions that are interested in adopting innovative technology or business methods.